-- Hiking: Staying in Rapid City gives you great access to hiking trails for every skill level, including M-Hill and the Skyline Wilderness Area right on the edge of Downtown.
-More About Hiking in Rapid City and the Black Hills
+- Hiking: Staying in Rapid City give you great access to hiking trails for every skill level.
+Find trails throughout the Black Hills including Buzzards Roost, just outside of Rapid City, or explore the trail system at Hanson-Larsen Memorial Park Trail Network and the Skyline Wilderness Area right on the edge of downtown.

-- Bicycling: Wide shouldered highways, terrain that bike enthusiasts love and unique rides like The Mickelson Trail – named One of the World’s Top Ten Bike Rides – make the Black Hills just right for your fall cycling trip.
-More About Bicycling in Rapid City and the Black Hills
+- Bicycling: Wide shouldered highways, terrain that bike enthusiasts love and unique rides like The Mickelson Trail – named one of the World’s Top Ten Bike Rides – make Rapid City and the Black Hills just right for your fall cycling trip.

 Plan your trip around these outdoor recreation events to make the most of Rapid City’s spectacular fall season: